-Most of our products begin with a base of Certified Grass-fed and Finished Tallow.
+Most of our products begin with a base of Grass-fed Tallow.
 To read more about tallow visit our About Tallow page.
 We hand-render our locally-sourced tallow slowly so as not to alter the nutrients in the oils and to oversee every part of the process so we can be sure of the quality of the finished product.

 Jojoba Oil- Jojoba “oil” is actually a liquid wax, making it similar to our skin's sebum (which is also a wax) and matching its molecular structure more closely than any other plant product.
 Jojoba is an excellent moisturizer for the skin, acting as a natural emollient (skin-softening).
 It’s nonallergenic (even for those with nut allergies, since it’s a seed), noncomedogenic (it won't clog pores), gentle and safe.